 The trail to Kolata Keqe (Zla Kolata) is not that long however it has steep parts which makes it difficult.
 After summiting the peak you will descent towards the village of Valbone.

 This transfer will go through mountain roads initially next to the Valbona river with its featured green color.
 You will drive through two northern cities of Albani, Bajram Curri and Kukes.
 This drive will take you through Kosovo and you will stop at the city of Gjakova and Prizren for a visit.
 Gjakova was one of the largest trading cities in the Ottoman period and still boasts one of the largest Ottoman bazaars in the world, while Prizren is one of the oldest cities in Kosovo.
 Prizren is the capital of cultural Kosovo – both contemporary and ancient.
 This blend of the old and the new makes it one of the must-see stops while visiting Kosovo.
 In Prizren, you will stop for a traditional in one of the restaurants, in the main square of the city, before continuing to Radomire.

 Maximal elevation: 2716 m (8912 ft)

-Radomira is a small village in north Albania which is new in tourism dominating with summer hiking trails.
+Radomira is a small village in north Albania that is new in tourism dominating by summer hiking trails.
 This is a picturesque village with stone walls and narrow paths.
 From here you will climb the highest mountain of Albania and North Macedonia.
-This will be a special experience, the stay will be at a guest house, basin anmities provided.
+This will be a special experience, the stay will be at a guest house, basin amenities provided.
 The trail from Radomira 1245m to Korab peak 2751m.